 St John the Baptist, Church Bank, Keele, Staffordshire ST5 5AT View on map

-Grade II listed parish church on site of earlier medieval churches.
+Grade II* listed parish church on site of earlier medieval churches.
 Designed by Staffordshire architect T Lewis at the expense of Ralph Sneyd and opened on 1st May 1870.
-Extensive churchyard with 18th and 19th century graves in wildlife conservation area.
+Extensive churchyard with grade II listed 18th and 19th century graves in wildlife conservation area.

 - Is part of Ride and Stride

 Keele lies 2½ miles to the west of Newcastle-under-Lyme on A525 The church is signposted form the Keele bypass.
 Rail: Stoke-on-Trent (4½ miles), Crewe (10miles).
-Bus: Regular services (Stoke to Keele), First No 25, D & G No 85A and Scraggs No 52.
-Regular hourly service from Crewe station on D&G route 85A.
-Stoke via Newcastle.
-From Stoke-on-Trent station, First bus 25 or 25X or Bakerbus route 75 or X75 to the Yew Tree, Keele Village.
-St John's is 6 minutes walk from bus stop (steep incline in places).
-Frequent service
+Bus: Regular services (Stoke to Keele), First No 25, D & G No 85A.
+The spire of the church can be clearly seen from the bus stop (6 mins walk) mainly uphill, steep in places.
+Wheelchair users need to contact keyholder for further advice.

-Adjacent to the Lychgate.
-Street parking for a few cars at church bank.
+25 Adjacent to the Lychgate.
+Street parking for a few cars at church.